 HIGH POINT, N.C., Nov.
-21, 2016 – High Point University invites neighbors and friends to celebrate the holiday season together at the sixth annual Community Christmas Celebration.
-The event will be held on campus from 5:30 to 8:30 p.m. on Dec.
-14 and 15 and will feature complimentary entertainment, hot food, Christmas decorations and more.
+19, 2018 – High Point University continues its tradition of celebrating the sights and sounds of the holiday season with friends and neighbors.
+The eighth annual Community Christmas Celebration will be held on campus from 5:30 p.m. to 8:30 p.m. on Dec.
+13 and 14 and will feature complimentary entertainment, hot food, Christmas decorations and more.

 “We are High Point’s University,” says Dr. Nido Qubein, HPU president.
-“Each year, we look forward to celebrating the Christmas season through fellowship with families from High Point and across the Triad.”
+“Each Christmas season, we look forward to sharing this experience and time of fellowship with families from High Point and across the Triad.”

 - Photo and gift for children who visit Santa in the Slane Center

-— “Falling Snow” Winter Wonderland Experience with hot cocoa & coffee too
+- “Falling Snow” Winter Wonderland Experience with hot cocoa and coffee

 - Christmas decorations